MariaSolsona28/TFM_Maria-Solsona_2025_UOC/README.md

    - Trimmed reads
 6. FeatureCounts
    - Reference genome (SRR27943849.fasta) and GTF file from reference (SA_678_BaktaCLEAN.gtf)
-   - Counts list for the 3 conditions (Control, CHX, OCT)
+   - Counts list for each indiviudal sample

 **Part II: Run in RStudio:**

-7. Counts list (Merge the 3 conditions, import in R)
+7. Counts list (Merge all the samples in one file to import in RStudio)
 8. Import Metadata
 9. Quality control before normalization
 10. DESeq2 analysis (Normalization and identification of DEGs)